 For students interested in receiving the Sacrament of Confirmation:

 With that in mind, there is a new process for Confirmation preparation.
-Anytime after a student finishes 8th grade, if they desire to be Confirmed, they will meet with the youth minister, Corey Luna, or I for an initial interview.
-At that interview we, the student and the interviewer, will discern that student's desire and disposition for this sacrament based on the Church’s guidelines that include a person’s prayer life, sacramental life, parish life, moral life, and their ongoing catechesis.
+Anytime after a student finishes 8th grade, if they desire to be Confirmed, they will meet with myself or a trained volunteer.
+At that initial meeting we, the student and the interviewer, will discern that student's desire and disposition for this sacrament based on the Church’s guidelines that include a person’s prayer life, sacramental life, parish life, moral life, and their ongoing catechesis.

-Based on that interview each student will have a preparation program tailored to them that will include recommendations for daily prayer, retreats, catechesis, Mass, Confession, etc. We will follow up with each student throughout the year and when they are ready for Confirmation they will attend a two-day Confirmation retreat and will be able to be Confirmed at the next Confirmation Mass with the bishop.
-(These changes will impact students in 9th grade the 2019/2020 school year, the students in 10th grade will continue with the preparation process they began last year.)
+Based on that meeting each student will have a preparation program tailored to them that will include recommendations for daily prayer, retreats, catechesis, Mass, Confession, etc. We will follow up with each student throughout the year and when they are ready for Confirmation they will attend a day long Confirmation retreat and will be able to be Confirmed at the next Confirmation Mass with the bishop.

-If you want to receive the Sacrament of Confirmation, the first step is to sign up for the initial interview.
+If you want to receive the Sacrament of Confirmation, the first step is to sign up for the initial meeting.
 In the link below, please put your name in one of the open half hour time slots.
-You will meet with either myself or Corey Luna:
+You will meet with either myself, Adam Halfman, or Jessica Campbell: